UMCarpentries/intro-curriculum-r/paper/paper.md

 advance in order to attend.
 This ensures that any installation issues can be addressed before the workshop begins.
-1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned throughout.
+1. An extensive small group practice module towards the end of the workshop allows learners to more independently practice the skills they have learned.
 1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help as their skills develop.